vapor/docs/docs/deploy/heroku.md

 ### Continued Deployment

-Any time you want to update, just get the latest changes into master and push to heroku and it will redeploy
+Any time you want to update, just get the latest changes into main and push to heroku and it will redeploy

 ## Postgres